Chicago poised to create one of the nation’s largest ‘guaranteed basic income’ programs

 The inequalities in Chicago are particularly stark.
 A 2019 report by an economic inequality task force created by the mayor’s office found that 500,000 Chicagoans — about 18 percent of the population — are living below or at the poverty level.
 Nearly half the city’s households do not have a basic safety net to help in emergencies or to prepare for future needs, such as homeownership or higher education.
 A quarter of households have more debt than income.

-Lightfoot says the consequences of the despair can be seen in recent drops in life expectancy among the poorest and the current spike in street violence throughout the city.
-Harish Patel, executive director of Economic Security For Illinois, an advocacy group that helped coordinate the report, says covid-19 has made the disparities worse.
+Lightfoot says the effects of the despair can be seen in recent drops in life expectancy among the poorest and the current spike in street violence throughout the city.
+Harish Patel, executive director of Economic Security For Illinois, an advocacy group that helped coordinate the report, says the pandemic has made the disparities worse.

 The 5,000 recipients, who must be adults and make less than $35,000 a year, will be chosen randomly for the program.
-Chicago Alderman Gilbert Villegas said the city plans track the recipients’ expenditures during the first six months and then provide more targeted assistance — help with paying the heating bill or food, for example.
+Chicago Alderman Gilbert Villegas said the city plans track the recipients’ expenditures during the first six months and then provide more targeted assistance, such as help with paying heating bills or for food.
 The costs of supporting the program, he said, “is well worth the investment” when weighed against daily costs of poverty in Chicago, such as gun violence and incarceration.

 Chicago’s basic income proposal dates back two years when a small group of aldermen led by Villegas proposed a resolution that would have established a $50 million basic income program.
 The subject is particularly important to Villegas who considers himself “a product” of similar assistance.
 Following the death of his father when Villegas was 8 years old, his mother received $800 in monthly survivor benefits from Social Security until he and his younger brother turned 18.
-The funds supported child-care costs and gave her the freedom to work just one job, not two, so she could be with her sons more often.
+The funds supported child-care costs and gave her the freedom to work just one job, rather than two, so she could be with her sons more often.

 “It allowed my mom to work with dignity and gave her the flexibility to work to better the neighborhood,” he said.
 The siblings later served in the Marines, which Villegas says they consider payback for the federal government’s help.
 “These are the types of human infrastructure investments we need to take a look at when we talk about investing in infrastructure,” he said.

 Polling over many years has largely showed the American public does not support universal basic income.
-In April, the Pew Research Center reported a third of Americans say it is “very important” for the U.S. to provide universal basic income while a fifth said it was “somewhat important.”
+In April, the Pew Research Center survey found a third of Americans say it is “very important” for the United States to provide universal basic income while a fifth said it was “somewhat important.”
 Forty-five percent said they were against.

-But supporters say it’s a matter of exposure.
-Brett Watson, an economics professor at the University of Alaska’s Institute for Social and Economic Research in Anchorage, noted that in his state, receiving a regular income from the government is already seen as “a birthright.”
-Alaska’s nearly 40-year-old Permanent Fund Dividend (PFD) guarantees residents an average of $1,600 in an annual lump payment.
+But supporters say it is a matter of exposure.
+Brett Watson, an economics professor at the University of Alaska Institute for Social and Economic Research in Anchorage, noted that in his state, receiving a regular income from the government is already seen as “a birthright.”

+Alaska’s nearly 40-year-old Permanent Fund Dividend guarantees residents an average of $1,600 in an annual lump payment.
 (The fund consists of offshore oil lease royalties paid to the state.)

-Unlike many of the new basic income programs, the PFD program doesn’t target specific households and requires fewer conditions.
-The money, he said, is not seen as paternalistic or demeaning, unlike how social service benefits like food stamps or rent vouchers are traditionally perceived.
+Unlike many of the new basic income programs, it doesn’t target specific households and requires fewer conditions.
+The money, Watson said, is not seen as paternalistic or demeaning, unlike how social service benefits like food stamps or rent vouchers are traditionally perceived.

 “There’s something appealing to people about the idea that it’s the people, more than the government, who should decide how best to spend the money they are given,” he said.
 “For that reason alone, it is attractive on the national scale.”